 Sgt.
 Erick Gaunt: Sgt.
 Erick Gaunt is considered to be one of the most maliciously comporting officers in the Palos Verdes Police Department.
 In October 2017, a self-proclaimed "excited" officer Erick Gaunt deceitfully misinformed the false accuser that the Victim was within weeks of being arrested.
 The Victim not only never was arrested, but he never even spent a minute in a courtroom (his attorney represented him in all hearings).
 This same Erick Gaunt allegedly had engaged in police misconduct in 2013 during his re-submittal of a Victim-related investigatory report to the District Attorney.

 Captain Luke Hellinga: Luke Hellinga appears to have developed an improper relationship with the false accuser.
 The relationship became so deep that the false accuser appears to have used a friendly moniker to address him ("Dr. Hellinga"), possibly related to Hellinga's apparent provision amateur psychological counseling to her.
 Luke Hellinga was exposed in this regard when an E-mail he sent to the false accuser was provided to Victim during the 2017-2019 discovery process.
+Furthermore, over the course of over a decade, police captain Luke Hellinga developed a reputation amongst certain Palos Verdes Estates residents for an incomprehensible deficiency in law enforcement.
+Captain Luke Hellinga became notorious for refusing to issue citations to residents whose votes he would need every 9 years to tax residents' homes to fund the PVEPD budget consuming an astounding 55-70% of PVE's citywide budget.

+Fmr.
 Chief of Police Mark Velez: Mark Velez is considered by Defendant.com to be the most corrupt chief in PVEPD history.
 Under Velez's leadership, police officer misconduct not only was systemic but reportedly rewarded by Velez.
 In an example reported by officer Aaron Belda to former Chief of Police Dan Dreiling, Velez instructed Belda to attempt to bring an invalid robbery (211) charge against a PVE resident in retribution for his insisting on an internal affairs investigation of a PVEPD dispatcher (Hazel Menendez).
 In an incredible conflict of interest, evidence exists that Velez was moonlighting as a criminal defense lawyer while also a PVEPD captain working with the District Attorney to prosecute criminal defendants.
 While under Velez's leadership, in 2018 the PVEPD and its union disseminated knowingly false propaganda in order to deceive PVE voters into passing a parcel tax that partially funded the PVEPD.
 The list of reportedly unscrupulous acts by Mark Velez is far too long to list here.

 Det.
 Russell Venegas: Venegas headed the corrupt, misconduct replete Palos Verdes Estates Police Department investigation.
 Russell Venegas' myriad examples of police misconduct included baselessly misinforming false accuser Cindy Dunbar of his agreement with her baseless, false criminal allegation.
 Venegas also repeatedly violated explicit PVEPD written policy requiring the audio recording of the false accuser's verbal statements when she falsely reported alleged crimes.
 Russell Venegas also failed to highlight to the District Attorney materially contradictory testimony of Dan and Cindy Dunbar - behavior that further impeached their credibility and supported allegations of perjury.
 According to defense attorney J. Patrick Carey, Russell Venegas had failed in his effort to obtain a law degree and become a practicing attorney.

 Officer Sean Tomlins: Tomlins, already notorious for allegedly "sleeping on the job," was audio recorded engaging in collusion with the false accuser.
 Tomlins' misconduct also included multiple incidents of violating explicit PVEPD written policy requiring the PUMA audio recording of the false accuser's accusatory statements.
+Sean Tomlins' apparent lack of dedication to his sworn oath seems to have led him to a very slow track within the department.

-Corporal Kenneth Ackert: To Corporal Kenneth Ackert's discredit, in October 2017 he falsified in a PVEPD incident report the dialog between him and the false accuser, in a patently obvious effort to buttress false claims (that the District Attorney determined to decline to charge).
+Sgt.
+Kenneth Ackert: To Corporal Kenneth Ackert's discredit, in October 2017 he falsified in a PVEPD incident report the dialog between him and the false accuser, in a patently obvious effort to buttress false claims (that the District Attorney determined to decline to charge).
 To Ken Ackert's credit, he diagnosed the false accuser as "emotionally traumatized" following a bizarre incident involving the false accuser's profanity-laced, paranoid mutterings relating to a recreational drone flying 200' over her neighborhood.
 Four months later in an unhinged four-minute call to PVEPD dispatch to report that she could not log into a social media account, the false accuser admitted, "I sound like an insane person, don't I?"

 Officer Sean Crisfield: Sean Crisfield's "rap sheet" of alleged police misconduct has grown quite rapidly in his early police career.
 Crisfield in 2018 conducted the corrupt PVEPD investigation of attempted Victim identity theft that was suspected to have been committed by Victim's false accuser or accomplice.
 Sean Crisfield misconducted the process to the benefit of the alleged criminal by "slow walking" the evidence gathering process and neglecting to obtain or utilize basic elements of the alleged crime.
 Sean Crisfield repeated this process during another alleged crime committed by the false accuser when in 2019 he determined repeatedly to neglect obtaining any statement from a prime witness who could corroborate the Victim's statements.
+In 2021, Defendant.com received new allegations against Sean Crisfield from an apparent PVE resident accusing Crisfield of withholding and/or non-collection of relevant evidence in a domestic violence incident (see Comment Section below).

 Jonathan Ix: PVEPD officer Jonathan Ix's abuse of discretion established him as one of the most consistently misconducting officers in the department.
 Officer Jon Ix has been recorded responding to repeated reports of illegal activity within the PVE community with actions of his own that have more acutely disturbed the same community.
 Jonathan Ix's alleged misconduct were reported to Chief of Police Daniel Dreiling, who reportedly took no action to eliminate such misconduct.
 Chief Daniel Dreiling is believed to have engaged in sham internal affairs investigations intended exclusively to defraud the community into believing he adequately supervises his officers who truly operate with essentially no oversight.